 VAXCHORA is a suspension for oral administration.
 Before reconstitution, each dose of VAXCHORA is supplied as a foil packet of buffer and an accompanying foil packet of the active component (lyophilized V. cholerae CVD 103-HgR).
-After reconstitution, a single dose of VAXCHORA is 100 mL (50 mL for children 2 through 5 years of age).
+After reconstitution, a single dose of VAXCHORA is 100 milliliters (mL).